-Alongside cow's milk, there are several other popular milk choices, including oat, soy, almond, and coconut.
+Alongside cow's milk, there are several other popular dairy free milk choices, including oat, soy, almond, and coconut.

 Is Americano just espresso with more water?

-Yes, an Americano is just an espresso with hot water on top.
+Yes, an Americano is just a shot of espresso with hot water on top.

 What’s the difference between a long black and an Americano?

 These are two very similar beverages, but they are made differently, which gives them unique tastes.
-An Americano has water poured onto an espresso, but a long black has espresso poured into hot water.
+An Americano contains hot water poured onto an espresso, but a long black has espresso poured into hot water.

 Coffee is a great way to kick-start your morning and get the most from your day.
 When it comes down to Americano vs. latte, you just need to consider your personal preferences.